tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 In short, Callaham et al. (2021) introduced a three-step data-driven method to identify dominant balance models in physical systems.
 The methodology consists of:

-1. Data & Equation Space Representation: Physical system data (e.g., velocity, pressure) are transformed into an equation space where each term in the governing equations forms a dimension, creating a feature space in which clustering is run.
+1. Data & Equation Space Representation: Physical system data (e.g., velocity, pressure) are transformed into an equation space where each term in the governing equations represents a dimension, creating a feature space in which the following machine learning techniques are applied.
-2. Gaussian Mixture Model (GMM) Clustering (or other algorithms): Thanks to the equation space representation, unsupervised clustering will mean grouping points which have a similar balance of terms.
+2. Gaussian Mixture Model (GMM) Clustering (or other algorithms): With the equation space representation, unsupervised clustering of the data will mean grouping points which have a similar balance of terms.
 This step requires setting a hyperparameter: the number of clusters, which determines the number of Gaussian distributions assumed in the data.
-3. Sparse Principal Component Analysis (SPCA): SPCA is then applied to each cluster, identifying the active terms by applying a sparsity constraint.
+3. Sparse Principal Component Analysis (SPCA): SPCA is then applied to each cluster, identifying the active terms by applying a sparsity constraint to the Principal Component's coefficients.
 This constraint helps in reducing the number of non-zero coefficients, simplifying the model but keeping the most information possible.
-This sparsity constraint's intensity is set by a second hyperparameter: the alpha (α) parameter, the larger it is, the more terms will be considered inactive in a cluster.
+The sparsity constraint's intensity is set by a second hyperparameter: the alpha (α) parameter, the larger it is, the more terms will be considered inactive in a cluster.

 One can adjust the number of clusters for the GMM and the alpha value for SPCA to optimize the method for different datasets and desired levels of model complexity.

 The main goal of the project is to discuss the reproducibility of the results, using alternative code.
 It also delves into thoroughly testing the robustness of the methods, by testing other clustering algorithms, as well as testing the stability of the results when changing hyperparameters.

-Its secondary goal was to try using that original method on some novel data, testing the ability of the model to generalise to not well-studied physical systems, and learning more about that type of flow.
+Its secondary goal was to try using this method on some novel data (Elasto-Inertial Turbulence), testing the ability of the model to generalise to not well-studied physical systems, and learning more about that type of flow.

 In this repository are notebooks for every physical system studied, and algorithm tested (all found in the ```Notebooks/``` directory).
 For each notebook, there is a script version that is there for portability and if one wants to test other values of hyperparameters (all found in the ```Scripts/``` directory).